 The internet architecture in China is unique.
-There are three leading ISPs (internet service providers) in China that control the inside network - China Unicom, China Telecom and China Mobile.
+There are three leading ISPs (internet service providers) in China that control the inside network - China Unicom, China Telecom, and China Mobile.
 Because of the local peering between their networks, there's frequent congestion, which causes packet losses and high latency.
 The network quality may vary quite a lot, even within an ISP's network across the country.
-This is why it is indispensable to have geographically distributed data centres across the county along with links to the major ISPs in every region to optimize content delivery throughout China.
+This is why it is indispensable to have geographically distributed data centers across the county along with links to the major ISPs in every region to optimize content delivery throughout China.

 This is when international CDN comes to the rescue.
 However, no international CDN has China CDN nodes.
 But they do have partnerships, i.e. CloudFlare and Baidu, Akamai and China Net Center, etc.

 The issue mentioned above can happen even with Chinese CDNs and all the other solutions may fail, but a China-based CDN is the ultimate way to resolve this issue.

 The ICP licenses are issued at the provincial level.
 It's essential to operate from China to acquire a license.
 Many foreign companies that are not able to get the license on their own, generally partner with Chinese internet companies to use their licenses.